 Take your time to explore the lower parts of Granada as you will have plenty of time in the next two days to make your way further up the river - there are several interesting churches and great tapas on offer.

 There are buses running to the entrance and other ways of getting up to the top, but the best route is up the Cuesta de Goméres through a park.
-Invest in a huge ice cream just off the main square at the bottom and a relaxed stroll to the top should take about 20 minutes.
+Treat yourself to a huge ice cream just off the main square at the bottom; a relaxed stroll to the top should take about 20 minutes.

 The Nasrid Palaces are a beautiful set of rooms, fountains and gardens where the visiting royalty would stay during their visit to Malaga.
 Ornate windows and doorways and preserved beautiful mosaic tiles attract visitors from all over the world.
 Make sure you climb the Alcazaba's towers and you will be rewarded with fantastic views of the entire city of Granada and the surrounding countryside.
 You only get one opportunity to enter the front section so make it count!